Kion-Mobile-Automation/handbook/managers.md

-# Executive, Manager, and Individual Responsibilities
+# Scrummaster, Executive, Manager, and Individual Responsibilities

 Basecamp has three tiers of responsibility within our job functions: Executive, Manager, and Individual.
 Here’s how we break down each level’s duties.